alumbreras/alumbreras.github.io/_posts/2018-09-22-Spark-installation.md

     java --version
     echo $JAVA_HOME

-Java 9 might give problems with Spark, so some people install Java 8.
+Java 9 (the default in Ubuntu 18) might give problems with Spark, so some people install Java 8.
 Oracle Java 8 is not in the official repositories of Ubuntu 18.
 Thus, I added the repositories and then installed it.

     sudo add-apt-repository ppa:webupd8team/java
     sudo apt-get update